csci265-team/HiddenFrame/documentation/update.md

  ### 2.1.
 Requirements

- Per Prof. Wessel's observation, the mathematics section of the original requirements document contained little detail of the methods intending to be used in the backend of encoding or decoding messages.
-This has been updated to include a definitions of a group, a cyclic group, a generator and a description of the Eucliean Algorithm.
+ Per Prof. Wessels' observation, the mathematics section of the original requirements document contained little detail of the methods intended to be used in the backend of encoding or decoding messages.
+This has been updated to include definitions of a group, a cyclic group, a generator and a description of the Euclidean Algorithm.
 A description has been included to show how these concepts will prove helpful for the encoding and decoding of bitstrings for this particular project.

  ### 2.2.
 Standards
  N/A